brimdata/zed/docs/formats/zng.md

 A typed value with a `value` of length `N` is interpreted as described in the [Primitive Types](#3-primitive-types) table.
-The type information needed to interpret all of the value elements of a complex type are all implied by the top-level type ID of the value message.
+The type information needed to interpret all of the value elements of a complex type are all implied by the top-level type ID of the values frame.
 For example, the type ID could indicate a particular record type, which recursively provides the type information for all of the elements within that record, including other complex types embedded within the top-level record.